 Favorite part of ministry: Preaching, teaching, and anything related to Scripture.
 He loves to contribute his reflections, knowledge, and ministerial works to all people through cyberspace.
 Fr.
 Linh is friendly and amicable.
 And he loves interacting with people as he considers them his brothers and sisters in Christ.
 His joyous zeal and pleasant smile are contagious.

 Favorite Sacrament: The Eucharist.
 “I hunger for the bread of God, the flesh of Jesus Christ ...; I long to drink of his blood, the gift of unending love” (St. Ignatius of Antioch).

 Currently reading: Wisdom quotations, Saints’ words, world records, and current news.

 Surprise fact: Fr.
 Linh enjoys going to the gym to work out.
 He is partial to building muscle mass, building muscle fast, and increasing strength.
 He tries to cut body fat, yet he is impatient with abdominal exercises.
 He likes playing tennis.
 Also, he likes to dance to enjoy himself and to prod people into enjoying themselves.
-He has made an attempt at learning Spanish and he is now capable of serving in effect the Spanish-speaking people.
+He is trilingual of English, Spanish, and his native Vietnamese.

 Opinion about living in the U.S.: This country is the land of opportunities for people to rebuild their lives.
 It is blessed with abundance of pleasing climate, variety of geographical lands, and affluence of cross-cultural interrelationship.
 Americans are blessed with “horns of plenty” of consumer goods, as John Barrymore, a late American actor, once said, “America is the country where you can buy a lifetime supply of aspirin for one dollar (may be a couple of dollars now) and use it up in two weeks.”
 Also, Americans are sociable and friendly in life, yet they are straight in work.